chocolatey/choco-wiki/FeaturesAgentService.md

 To set Chocolatey in background mode, you need to run the following:

-* `choco upgrade chocolatey-agent <options>`
+* `choco upgrade chocolatey-agent <options>` (see the note below for how to customize the user)
 * `choco feature disable -n showNonElevatedWarnings` - requires Chocolatey v0.10.4+ to set.
 * `choco feature enable -n useBackgroundService`
 * You also need to opt in sources in for self-service packages.
 See [[choco source|CommandsSource]] (and `--allow-self-service`).
 Alternatively, you can allow any configured source to be used for self-service by running the following: `choco feature disable -n useBackgroundServiceWithSelfServiceSourcesOnly` (requires Chocolatey Extension v1.10.0+).
 * If you want self-service to apply only to non-administrators, run `choco feature enable -n useBackgroundServiceWithNonAdministratorsOnly` (requires Chocolatey Extension v1.11.1+).
+* If you want to configure custom commands (not just install/upgrade), use something like `choco config set backgroundServiceAllowedCommands "install,upgrade,pin,sync"` (with the commands you want to allow, requires Chocolatey Extension v1.12.4+).
+See [commands consideration](#command-customization-consideration) below.

-**Note:** This will install Chocolatey Agent as LocalSystem (`SYSTEM`).
+**Note:** In Chocolatey-Agent v0.8.0+, the service will install as a local administrative user `ChocolateyLocalAdmin` by default (and manage the password as well).
+However you can specify your own user with package parameters (or have it use LocalSystem).
+Pre `v0.8.0`: This will install Chocolatey Agent as LocalSystem (`SYSTEM`).
 To change the user, edit the username/password in the services management console on `Chocolatey Agent` properties and restart the service.
 Currently you will need to do this on upgrade as well.

+#### Command Customization Consideration

+Starting with Chocolatey Licensed Extension v1.12.4, you are allowed to configure what commands can be routed through the background service.
+Please note that we default to install and upgrade as that is the most secure experience.
+However you can add uninstall and some other commands as well.
+Uninstall does have some security considerations as it would allow a non-administrator to remove software that you may have installed, including the background service itself.

+**Available Commands**:

+* info - do not add if you want sources hidden from non-admins
+* list/search - do not add if you want sources hidden from non-admins
+* install
+* upgrade
+* uninstall - keep in mind there may be security implications for this
+* optimize
+* outdated - do not add if you want sources hidden from non-admins
+* pin
+* sync

+**Blacklisted Commands**:

+* config
+* feature
+* source
+* apikey

+Chocolatey does not allow for configuration changing commands to be routed through the background service as that would allow users to be able to change configuration and that could be detrimental.
+For instance, a user could add a local source with a package they've created that promotes themselves to an administrator (escalation of privilege).

 ### Chocolatey Background Service / Self-Service Installer